Jeff-Adler/AlgoPrepJavaScript/Sorting/Radix Sort/Radix Sort.md

   - if number has no digit in that position, put in the zero bucket
 - number of times process is repeated = number of digits of largest number in the data
 - no two numbers are ever compared.
 They are thrown into buckets, and ordered however they were thrown in.

+Helper Methods

+- getDigit(num,place): returns digit in num at given place value (in other words, return what value is stored in a given data)